LOOSE-LIPS/loose-lips-2.0/src/routes/blog/devv-hypercolour/index.md

 author: 138
 banner:
   - imported/devv-hypercolour/image1310.jpeg
-description: >-
-  Today marks the release of the outstanding debut album by Toronto-based DJ and producer &#8211; Devv &#8211; titled Hypercolour.&nbsp; A resident of Toronto&rsquo;s All Blak Records &#8211; Devv and I became friends after we booked him to play the first ever microminimal party in Toronto, we have kept in touch ever since.&nbsp; Devv cut his [...]Read More...
+description: "Today marks the release of the outstanding debut album by Toronto-based DJ and producer – Devv – titled Hypercolour.\_ A resident of Toronto’s All Blak Records – Devv and I became friends after we booked him to play the first ever microminimal party in Toronto, we have kept in touch ever since.\_ Devv cut his [...]Read More..."
 published: true
 tags: premiere
 featured: false